senekor/paekli-rs/src/setup.md

 This command should automatically add the new package to your cargo workspace, so the `members` list in the top-level `Cargo.toml` should contain the string `"paekli-cli"`.
 It it doesn't, something in your workspace manifest is probably misconfigured.

-Change the code in `paekli-cli/src/main.rs` as follows:
+Change the code in `paekli-cli/src/main.rs` to the following:

 ```rust
 fn main() {